bgveenstra/watchlist/README.md

 3. Create New List of Movies
 4. Add Movies from our Database to your lists
 5. Save Each lists
-6. Flick you lists to other users by sharing
+6. Flick your lists to other users by sharing

 # Bugs